 Skip to main content

-An internal bank account is the deposit account Tesouro’s sponsor bank holds on the SMB’s behalf.
+An internal bank account is the deposit account Tesouro’s sponsor bank holds on the business customer’s behalf.
 It’s the account id you pass into transfer requests, the account statements are generated from, and the account that emits ACCOUNT_STATUS_CHANGED webhooks when something about it shifts.

 Provisioning